CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM.md

 These features make Gemini 1.5 models a generational leap over existing models, offering unparalleled performance in processing and understanding extensive and complex multimodal information.

+!!! tip
+    Such systems map document content to vectors (numeric representations of words or tokens in multi-dimensional space).

+    Queries are based on similarity (proximity in vector space).